How to Use a Load Calc Worksheet for Office Buildings

 - Calculate Total Receptacle Load: Multiply the number of general‑use receptacle yokes by 180 VA.
 This gives you the total connected receptacle load.

-- Apply Receptacle Demand Factor: Take the total from the previous step.
-The first 10,000 VA is calculated at 100%.
-The remaining VA is calculated at 50%.
-Add these two figures together for your demand-adjusted receptacle load.
+- Apply Receptacle Demand Factor: Apply the demand‑factor scheme in NEC Table 220.47: the first 10,000 VA at 100% and the remainder at 50%.
+Add the results together for your demand‑adjusted receptacle load.

-- Determine HVAC and Fixed Appliance Loads: List the VA for the larger of the heating or A/C systems.
-Add the loads for all other fixed equipment, such as water heaters or kitchen appliances, at 100% of their nameplate rating.
+- Determine HVAC and Fixed Appliance Loads: List the VA for the larger of the heating or A/C systems where permitted, or handle per the method you are following.
+Add the nameplate VA for all other fixed equipment (hot water heaters, kitchen or other fixed appliances) at 100% of their ratings unless a specific demand allowance applies.

 - Calculate Total Connected Load: Sum the adjusted lighting load, the adjusted receptacle load, and all HVAC and fixed appliance loads.
 This gives you the total connected load in VA for the building.

-- Determine Final Service Size: For a three-phase system calculation, divide the total VA by the system voltage (e.g., 208V) and by the square root of 3 (1.732).
-The result is the required amperage for the service, which dictates the size of the service conductors and the main distribution panel (MDP).
+- Determine Final Service Size: For a three‑phase system, compute amperes by dividing the total VA by the system voltage times √3 (amps = VA ÷ [√3 × V]).
+For single‑phase systems use amps = VA ÷ V. That result helps determine required service conductor ampacity and the size of the service conductors and the main distribution panel (MDP).

 These calculations can be complex and are a core component of licensing exams.
 For those working toward higher certification, it’s vital to master these steps.
 Prepare for your contractor exam with our advanced calculations training.